SharpGrip/FluentValidation.AutoValidation/README.md

 ## Introduction

 SharpGrip FluentValidation AutoValidation is an extension of the [FluentValidation](https://github.com/FluentValidation/FluentValidation) library enabling automatic asynchronous validation in MVC controllers and minimal APIs (endpoints).
 The library [FluentValidation.AspNetCore](https://github.com/FluentValidation/FluentValidation.AspNetCore) is no longer being maintained and is unsupported.
 As a result, support for automatic validation provided by this library is no longer available.
 This library re-introduces this functionality for MVC controllers and introduces automation validation for minimal APIs (endpoints).
 It enables developers to easily implement automatic validation in their projects.

 ## Installation

-Register your validators with the Microsoft DI service container, for reference please see https://docs.fluentvalidation.net/en/latest/di.html.
+Register your validators with the Microsoft DI service container, for instructions on settings that up please see https://docs.fluentvalidation.net/en/latest/di.html.

 ### MVC controllers

 For MVC controllers reference NuGet package `SharpGrip.FluentValidation.AutoValidation.Mvc` (https://www.nuget.org/packages/SharpGrip.FluentValidation.AutoValidation.Mvc).

-### Minimal APIs
-For minimal APIs (endpoints) reference NuGet package `SharpGrip.FluentValidation.AutoValidation.Endpoints` (https://www.nuget.org/packages/SharpGrip.FluentValidation.AutoValidation.Endpoints).

-## Usage

-### MVC controllers

 ```
 using SharpGrip.FluentValidation.AutoValidation.Mvc.Extensions;